brianhigh/computing_bootcamp/performance/Common_Network_Problems.md

 **Websites**

 - Multiple Browsers
-- Sites like, isup.me, which test uptime for a site
+- Services like, isup.me, which test a site's availability

 ## Potential Solutions